Thartvigsen/thartvigsen.github.io/_pages/about.md

 ### About me
 I am starting as a postdoc at MIT in the Computer Science and Artificial Intelligence Laboratory ([CSAIL](https://www.csail.mit.edu/)).

-My research focuses on machine learning, data mining, NLP, applications to healthcare, and fairness in AI systems.
+My research focuses on machine learning, data mining, time series, applications to healthcare, NLP, and fairness in AI systems.

 At MIT, I will work with Professor Marzyeh Ghassemi as a member of the [Healthy ML lab](https://healthyml.org/).